0.04 To Fraction

 Q2: Why is simplifying fractions important?

 A2: Simplifying fractions makes them easier to understand and work with.
-It presents the fraction in its most efficient and manageable form.
+On top of that, it presents the fraction in its most efficient and manageable form.
 It also makes comparisons between fractions simpler and more straightforward.

 Q3: What if the decimal has a whole number part?